txhammer68/docs/kubuntu.md

  Next options for the audio and video driver, my sound pops everytime a notification sound or music starts playing.
  I discovered this is due to linux power management features of the audio driver.
- This can ro reolved by creating a config file within `/etc/modprobe.d/audio.conf`<br>
+ This can be resolved by creating a config file within `/etc/modprobe.d/audio.conf`<br>
  `options snd_hda_intel power_save=0 power_save_controller=N`<br>

  Next is the Intel GPU, again create a file in<br>